 SUMMARY

-M. Hassan Murad, M.D., is a clinical epidemiologist who studies how evidence is generated, synthesized, appraised and applied.
-These activities can be collectively called evidence-based medicine or evidence-based health care practice.
+M. Hassan Murad, M.D., is a clinician and epidemiologist who studies how medical evidence is generated, synthesized, evaluated and applied in clinical practice — collectively known as evidence‑based medicine.

 Dr. Murad's research involves conducting various types of evidence synthesis, including systematic reviews, meta-analysis, network meta-analysis, meta-regression, meta-narrative synthesis and clinical practice guideline development.
-He also conducts methodology research that aims at improving the approaches of translational research.
+He also conducts methodology research that aims to improve approaches to translational research.
+In addition, Dr. Murad performs observational and epidemiological studies and provides expertise on their design.

 Focus areas